muharyaanandas/CNN-Waste-Classification/README.md

 # CNN-Waste-Classification
-Garbage Classification Using the Convolutional Neural Network (CNN) Method in Deep Learning
+Garbage Classification Using Convolutional Neural Network (CNN) Methods and MobileNet Architecture in Deep Learning